-2. Compare and contrast your life at home with that of pioneer children.
+2. Compare and contrast your life at home with that of life in the 1800s.

-3. Do you perform chores at home?
-How are your chores different from those you performed in this class?
+- 3. Do you perform chores at home?
+How are your chores different from those you performed in this class? - 4.
+How did the lives of slaves differ from the lives of pioneers?